freebasic/fbc/FreeBASIC/readme.txt

     - Compile the sources using the -g cmd-line option to add debugging support.

-    - Load it in GDB using: "gdb myapplicationname.exe"
+    - Load it in GDB using: "gdb myapplicationname.exe".

     - Set the arguments to the application been debugged using:
       "set args arg1 arg2 argn".
+You can also run GBD and pass the arguments directly to the application been debugged: "gdb --args myapp.exe arg1 arg2 arg3".

     - If the executable isn't in the same directory of the source files where it was compiled, type: "dir path/to/my/application/sources".

     - Place a breakpoint in the first line using: "b main".
+To place a breakpoint in a function called "abc" use: "b ABC" (note: all in uppercase, GDB isn't case insensitive).

     - Type "r" to start the application.